 - Advice.
 Many people don’t know that employees of the Social Security are not allowed to offer advice and scenario planning about how and when to file for Social Security Benefits.
 They are not advisors.
 An investment advisor can help you determine what is best.
 They will do scenario planning to help you coordinate your Social Security with taking income from the rest of your assets.

-If you would like help building your bridge over the Retirement Cliff, and creating an income plan that will last as long as you do, schedule a complimentary appointment with our advisors Joe LaTour or Jim Margraf.
+If you would like help building your bridge over the Retirement Cliff, and creating an income plan that will last as long as you do, schedule an appointment with one of our our Investment Advisor Representatives.
 Call today 417-886-5724